flavienChamay/digital-cv-flavien_chamay/README.md

 * February 2008 to June 2010: Packaging operator at Becton, Dickinson and Company (Quebec, Canada)

 ## Projects
-* Web Blog with Django (personal project, in progress): deployment with Linode and Heroku
+* Personal Web Blog with Django (personal project, in progress): deployment with Linode and Heroku.
-* Blockchain in Python
+* Blockchain in Python (personal project, in progress):
+* Tic-Tac-Toe Game in Python (personal project, in progress):
+* Planning by satisfiability of logical formulas in Touist (academic project):
+* NeoCampus, real-time sensors, in Java (academic project):
+* Caesar encryption in C (academic project):
+* Creation and maintenance of websites on Google site: for various clients.

 ## Hobbies
 * Meditation